 The most beautiful blooms in Florence

-Where to see the most beautiful flowers in the city bloom?
-Follow our best of the best flowery corners of Florence!
+Where to see the most beautiful flowers bloom in the city?
+Come with us to discover the most beautiful flowery corners

 To celebrate the arrival of spring we take you to discover the most beautiful blooms in Florence, come with us!